ITIL4 Frequently Asked Questions (FAQs)

 Is there correlation between the Capability and Lifecycle modules when compared to the Managing Professional (MP) and Strategic Leader (SL) streams?

 Not really.
 The designations Managing Professional and Strategic Leader give you an idea of the focus.
-The syllabuses will be released to training organisations in early 2019.

 Will I acquire credits in ITIL4 as I did in ITIL v3?